vintasoftware/expo-tellescope-video-call/README.md

-# Expo AWS Chime Demo (Alpha)
+# Expo Tellescope Video Calls Demo (Alpha)

 ⚠️ **Under heavy development**

-A demonstration of AWS Chime SDK integration with Expo/React Native as a native module.
-This project showcases how to build a video conferencing application using [Expo Modules API](https://docs.expo.dev/versions/latest/sdk/modules/) and [AWS Chime](https://aws.amazon.com/chime/).

 <img src="https://github.com/user-attachments/assets/b96f9a6d-8113-4a60-b5a0-cfb0afa39b05" alt="Expo Chime Demo screenshot" width="200" />

+Telehealth video calls in Expo/React Native using [Tellescope](https://tellescope.com/).

+This project is a demonstration of how to implement a mobile app for telehealth video calls using [Tellescope](https://tellescope.com/), which are powered by [AWS Chime](https://aws.amazon.com/chime/).
+Instead of using the outdated [amazon-chime-react-native-demo](https://github.com/aws-samples/amazon-chime-react-native-demo/), this projects integrates with the AWS Chime SDK using the new [Expo Modules API](https://docs.expo.dev/versions/latest/sdk/modules/).

 ## Supported Platforms